Silzee/KFD-online/README.md

 # KFD-online Link

 Download all KFD IPA files from the Silzee KFD Exploit page.
-These links are PC free and open the webpage from the iPhone or iPad Safari and tap the install buttons
+These links are PC free and open the webpage from the iPhone or iPad Safari and tap the install buttons.
+The KFD exploit supports iOS 15.5 to iOS 16.6 Beta 1.

 What KFD jailbreak can do at the moment?
 - Hide dock